What Is Account-Based Marketing? Intro and Examples for 2023

 7. Determine channels and tactics

 Experiment with different channels and tactics to find the right mix that resonates with your target accounts.
 Use social media listening tools to identify platforms where your accounts are most active and engage in conversations.
-Consider retargeting ads to stay top of mind and nurture relationships throughout their buying journey.
-For the most valuable accounts, you may want to assign consistent liaisons from your team to further build relationships.
+Consider retargeting ads to stay in potential customers’ minds and nurture relationships throughout their buying journey.
+Consider assigning consistent liaisons from your team for the most valuable accounts to further build relationships.

 8. Execute and measure